Exploring the Complement System.

 But is it a Friend?
 Aiding in Drug Discovery

 The complement system modulates disease processes, including autoimmune diseases, neurodegenerative diseases, and cancer.
 Understanding how complement components interact with disease pathology can aid the design of drugs that inhibit or enhance complement activity, depending on the therapeutic goal.
-For instance, in cancer, specific complement components might promote tumour growth by suppressing the immune response, suggesting that complement inhibitors could have therapeutic benefits.
+For instance, in cancer, specific complement components might promote tumor growth by suppressing the immune response, suggesting that complement inhibitors could have therapeutic benefits.

 On the other hand, during the early stages of drug development, researchers use the complement system’s ability to identify and eliminate foreign substances to screen for potential drug candidates.
 Understanding how drugs influence complement activation can guide lead optimization, ensuring the development of safer and more efficacious therapeutics.
 Furthermore, the complement system is a valuable biomarker in preclinical and clinical studies, providing insights into drug-induced immune responses and potential adverse effects.